 A nonresident alien usually is subject to U.S. income tax only on U.S. source income.
+See Table 1 for the factors that determine whether income is from U.S. sources.
 Under limited circumstances, certain foreign source income is subject to U.S. tax.
 See Foreign Income in chapter 4 of Publication 519.